datajaguar/jaguarqa/README.md

 # JaguarDB Test Automation

-This automation framework will enable automated testing for regression, new feature testing, performance testing, etc.
+This automation framework will enable automated testing for regression, new feature testing and performance testing, etc for Jaguar database.

 ## Instruction on Running automated test for jaguar database